Reinhard Heydrich: Career in the SS

 On 30 May 1931, Heydrich's discharge from the navy became legally binding, and either the following day or on 1 June he joined the Nazi Party in Hamburg.
 Six weeks later, on 14 July, he joined the SS.
 His party number was 544,916 and his SS number was 10,120.
 Those who joined the party after Hitler's seizure of power in January 1933 faced suspicions from the Alte Kämpfer (Old Fighters; the earliest party members) that they had joined for reasons of career advancement rather than a true commitment to Nazi ideology.
 Heydrich's date of enlistment in 1931 was early enough to quell suspicion that he had joined only to further his career, but was not early enough for him to be considered an Old Fighter.

 In 1931, Heinrich Himmler began setting up a counterintelligence division of the SS.
-Acting on the advice of his associate Karl von Eberstein, who was Lina's friend and Heydrich's godbrother, Himmler agreed to interview Heydrich, but cancelled their appointment at the last minute.
+Acting on the advice of his associate Karl von Eberstein, who was Lina's friend and already close to Heydrich, Himmler agreed to interview Heydrich, but cancelled their appointment at the last minute.
 Lina ignored this message, packed Heydrich's suitcase, and sent him to Munich.
 Eberstein met Heydrich at the railway station and took him to see Himmler.
 Himmler asked Heydrich to convey his ideas for developing an SS intelligence service.
 Himmler was so impressed that he hired Heydrich immediately.